sergei-fomichev/wrkr/README.md

 ### Web + Leap Motion

+- Implemented the exercising cycle for both hands together.
+- Fixed bugs
+- Write the server API for sync with database.
 ### Etc

  - Mike created the data directory & the Wiki page for this project